fhendric/Genomic-workflows-for-taxonomy/whole_genome_resequencing/01_dataformat_and_tools/README.md

 ### Samples

 The `./samples` folder should contain a simple text file, called `samples.txt`, that lists all sample names.
 Important, the sample names should match the basename of the raw (or cleaned) fastq files.
-Hence, if the fastq files of the first sample are `sample01_1.fq.gz` and `sample01_2.fq.gz`, the sample name should be **sample01** in the `samples.txt`file.
+Hence, if the fastq files of the first sample are `sample01_1.fq.gz` and `sample01_2.fq.gz`, the sample name in the `samples.txt`file should be **sample01** .